Smart Phone Users-Tap the 3 lines directly below on left for navigation/site menu.

 Stained Glass-Cypia

-A simple way to understand the surface finishes is to think of white (glazed and bisque), color (glazed and bisque), sepia "earthen" brown tones.
+A simple way to understand the surface finishes is to think of white (glazed and bisque), color (glazed and bisque) and sepia (as "earthen" brown tones).

 Most often, Old Coin Gold is found as an accent used to enrich and enhance.
 This unique process was developed by Cybis where 24k liquid gold was applied to the sculpture and fired.
 The brilliance is evident.
 It was not heavily produced and examples today are seldom seen.